jinlajf/resolwe-bio-py/docs/tutorial-diffexp.rst

 The file has been downloaded to your working directory.
 When you open it in text editor you will see that creating sample relations is nicely explained.
-However we will go through creating 'group' replicates relations and 'compare' case-control relation.
-Following grouping of the samples is totally arbitrary and has no biological background.
+However we will go through creating 'group' replicates relations and 'compare' case-control relations.
+In this case, the grouping of the samples is arbitrary and has no biological basis.
 It is just a showcase of how to create relations.
-You may decide to group samples differently and still continue with the totorial.
+You may decide to group samples differently and still continue with the tutorial.

 Scrolling down in the YAML file will bring you to the list of samples in the collection.
 These are the samples available for constructing relations.
 We will now show how to create a 'group' replicates